osu-mist/course-subjects-api/readme.md

-# Web API Skeleton
+# Course Subjects API

-Skeleton for Dropwizard Web APIs.
+Course Subjects API.
+Used to look up courses in the class-search api.

 ### Generate Keys